Peter Slaghuis: Death

 On 5 September 1991, Slaghuis died in a head-on car accident involving an oncoming truck on the A2 motorway, while he was driving home from a DJ gig in Amsterdam.
-He was only 30.
+He was 30.
 A funeral service was held for him by his closest family members and friends shortly afterwards, and his ashes were spread around a local river.
 Paul Elstak continued the Holy Noise project after Slaghuis' death.
 He and the other members went back into his studio to finish and release some tracks, such as "Get Down Everybody" and "James Brown Is Still Alive!!".
 Holy Noise was temporarily continued by Rotterdam Records, and later by ARS Productions to fulfill the obligations entered into.
 Slaghuis' mongrel dog, Husky, died seven years later in 1998.

 In an episode of Het Zesde Zintuig in 2007, his mother Helen Slaghuis believed that it was possible that her son's death occurred because someone had drugged him over a money issue.
 However, no evidence of this has been found.
 The episode also revealed that Peter was homosexual and that his nickname was "Patsie".